-AK/MUSI 3010 3.0 (3010 6.0) Special Topics in Performance (Studio).
+AK/MUSI 3010 3.0/3010 6.0 Special Topics in Performance (Studio).
 Various performance areas are selected from year to year.
+Among the courses we expect to offer are: Vocal Ensembles and

 Among the courses we expect to offer are: Vocal Ensembles and Repertoire, Baroque Ensembles and Repertoire, Instrumental Ensembles and Repertoire.